Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/binary-trees/discussion_questions.md

     - How would this change for an RBT?
     - Is it possible for two BSTs or RBTs with different internal structures to be equivalent?
 1. How would you _serialize_ and _deserialize_ a BST?
     - What about an RBT?
+Do you need to record node color?
     - What are the time and space complexities of these operations?
+1. How would we need to adjust our tree interface and implementation to permit repeat keys?

 ## Sub-topic 1